 Improve Flat Lay Photography

-When choosing props think about items which help to convey the story.
+When choosing props, think about items that help convey the story.
 Props can bring personality and energy to your images.
 Charity shops are a great place to find cute, inexpensive props to store in a box until you need them.
 Think about candles, beads, blankets, silk or fresh flowers, plants, magazines, spectacles, books, cups and makeup.
-When I am looking to do some flat lay photography I tend to wander around my house looking for items which will enhance my photograph.
+When I am looking to do some flat lay photography, I tend to wander around my house looking for items that will enhance my photographs.

 Framing